RupankarCh/my-notes/Cloud Computing/AWS Cloud Practitioner/readme.md

 - Compute Optimized-Compute Intensive Tasks (Starting with C mainly)
 - Memory Optimized-Fast Performance to handle Large Data Sets
 - Storage Optimized-Storage intensive tasks that require high, sequencial read write access to large data sets on local storage.

+## Security Groups:
+control how traffic is allowed into or out of our EC2 Instances.
+They regulate:
+- Access to Ports
+- Authorised IP ranges — IPv4 and IPv6
+- Control of inbound network (from other to the instance)
+- Control of outbound network (from the instance to other)
+- Can be attached to multiple instances

+###Good to Know Security Groups:
+- Locked down to a region /VPC combination
+- Does live "outside" the EC2 — if traffic is blocked the EC2 instance won't see it
+- It's good to maintain one separate security group for SSH access
+- All inbound traffic is blocked by default
+- All outbound traffic is authorised by default